Musician & Educator

-Joshua’s music is steeped in the tradition of post bop with a nod to hip-hop, while also drawing from the music he has played in various settings throughout his career.
+Joshua’s music is steeped in the tradition of blues with a nod to hip-hop, while also drawing from the music he has played in various settings throughout his career.
 His work as a journeyman musician includes a wide spectrum of performance experience.
 Joshua has performed at the Edmonton jazz festival with the Blue Line Quartet and the Vancouver jazz festival with the Wee Hours Trio.
 He has also performed and recorded with EDM groups, an Indian brass band, a hip hop MC, hipster indie bands, and an Iranian pop star.
-Joshua uses this wide variety of performance experience to advise his original music yielding a sound that is rhythmic, harmonically sophisticated, but also accessible and fun.
-Currently he leads the Joshua Capri Trio and Yazz Flöte Smooth Jazz Experience.
+Joshua uses this wide variety of performance experience to advise his original music yielding a sound that is rhythmically sophisticated, lyrical and committed to harmonic beauty.

 Joshua has been working as a music educator for over fifteen years.
-He founded Mr. Capri Teaches Music in 2008 and Little Mountain Publishing in 2018.
-He has worked for the Vancouver School Board, the Burnaby School District, and the North Vancouver School District and currently is currently the co-director of the Vancouver Youth Band as well as the music teacher at Westview Elementary and Windsor Secondary in North Vancouver.
+He founded Mr. Capri Teaches Music in 2008 and Mini Mountain Publishing in 2018.
+He has worked for the Vancouver School Board, the Burnaby School District, and the North Vancouver School District and currently is currently the co-director of the Vancouver Youth Band and teaches at Westview Elementary and Windsor Secondary in North Vancouver.
 Joshua holds a Masters degree in Education from Simon Fraser University, a Bachelor degree in Education from the University of British Columbia, a Bachelor degree in Music / Jazz Studies from Capilano University, and a grade nine flute performance certificate from the Royal Conservatory of Music.
-Joshua has also written two concert band method books, and a number of concert band arrangements available at Little Mountain Publishing.
+Joshua has also written two concert band method books, and a number of concert and jazz band arrangements available at Mini Mountain Publishing.